 You might be getting tired now so we’ll make this the last one.

 Bend your left knee up towards your chest by gently clasping it with both hands.
 Hold for 10 seconds then gently return your foot back to the floor.
 Alternate the move with each leg a few times.

-Of course, now that you know some exercises which you can do at your desk, don’t forget to take regular breaks from your desk throughout the day.
+Of course, now that you know some exercises that you can do at your desk, don’t forget to take regular breaks from your desk throughout the day.
 Making a brew, walking up and down the stairs – even going off to the loo – all of those little breaks will supplement your new desk-ercises and keep you fitter at work.